As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Even though throughout your journey you will upgrade your character’s abilities, you won’t upgrade any stats until defeating specific bosses.
 This takes the ‘Get Good’ ideology from Dark Souls to a whole new level and seriously tests your stamina and resilience.

-This game is absolutely not for the faint-hearted, but if you are willing to undertake such a cruel learning curve the game will not disappoint.
+This game is absolutely not for the faint-hearted, but if you are willing to undertake such a cruel learning curve, it absolutely will not disappoint.

 4. Ghost of Tsushima